-The table below provides information on our repurchases of our common stock, all of which were to satisfy tax obligations upon the vesting of restricted stock units under our 2000 Equity Incentive Plan and 2010 Inducement Award Plan.
-We may make similar repurchases in the future to satisfy employee tax obligations upon the vesting of restricted stock units.
+The table below provides information on our repurchases of our common stock, all of which were to satisfy tax obligations upon the vesting of restricted stock units under our 2000 Equity Incentive Plan, 2010 Inducement Award Plan and 2011 Equity Incentive Plan.
+We expect to make similar repurchases in the future to satisfy employee tax obligations upon the vesting of restricted stock units.